Vrajs16/weather-dashboard/README.md

 Go to /index.php to see the weather dashboard.\
 Go to /dbtable.php to see the database table of the weather.

+Go to /script/pingthepage.php to see a ping page to wake up the dyno (CRONJOB ENDPOINT)\
 Go to /script/getweather.php to run bash script using php.
 (CRONJOB ENDPOINT)\
 Go to /script/parser.py to see python scrapper.\
 Go to /script/weather.sh to see bash script.